pyzo/pyzo/doc/yoton/index.rst

 Yoton is a Python package that provides a simple interface to communicate between two or more processes.

-Yoton is independent of any other component of IEP and has *no dependencies* except Python itself.
+Yoton is independent of any other component of Pyzo and has *no dependencies* except Python itself.
 It runs on any Python version from 2.4.

 Yoton is ...